gma/gma/README.md

 👋 Hello there!
 ===============

-I'm a full stack developer, primarily using Python, JavaScript (TypeScript), and Ruby.
+I'm a full stack developer, primarily using Python, JavaScript (or TypeScript), and Ruby.

 I'm the founder and developer of [Agile Planner] (a project management app for